This Asian BBQ Chicken has a fun Asian flavor to it. I love using chicken thighs but you could use chicken breasts too.

-One trick I like to use with marinaded meat is when I bring the meat home from the store, before I freeze it, is to mix up the marinade and add the meat right into it and then freeze it.
-That way the meat is marinading as it is thawing and it makes for easier and quicker meal prep on those nights when life is crazy!
+One trick I like to use with marinated meat is that when I bring the meat home from the store, I mix up the marinade and add the meat into it and then freeze it.
+That way the meat is marinating as it is thawing and it makes for easier and quicker meal prep on those nights when life is crazy!

 Asian BBQ Chicken